TabimaLab/lab_website/_members/prospective-students.md

 The position will have guaranteed tuition remission, and a stipend for five years.
 Teaching assistantships will be provided, and research assistantships may become available based on funding status.

-If interested, please contact Dr. Javier F. Tabima and include a short cover letter describing your interest in joining the lab, unofficial transcripts, an updated CV, and names and contact of two or three professional references.
+If interested, please contact Dr. Javier F. Tabima at the email link above, and include a short cover letter describing your interest in joining the lab, unofficial transcripts, an updated CV, and names and contact of two or three professional references.

+(Also, please ignore the button in the bottom of "Prospective Students’s papers".
+Its part of the page and I'm figuring out how to remove it :)